 Pen Y Fan Walk

-If you don’t know already, the Brecon Beacons is a National Park in South Wales situated not too far from the Wales and England Border.
-After a quick bit of research, I found that Pen Y Fan is one of the highest peaks in the Brecon Beacons.
+If you don’t know already, the Brecon Beacons is a National Park in South Wales situated not too far from the Wales and England border.
+Pen Y Fan is one of the highest peaks in the Brecon Beacons.

-Firstly I made my way to Pont ar Daf which is a car park where the Pen Y Fan Routes start.
+I made my way to Pont ar Daf Car Park which is a car park where the Pen Y Fan Routes start.

 I used the postcode LD3 8NL to find the car park.
 It turned out that this is actually the postcode for a car park just down the road from Pont ar Daf called the Storey Arms car park as its home to the Storey Arms Education Centre.